 - high phosphorus levels

 - acute pancreatitis, which is an inflammation of the pancreas

 If you have a high level of ionized calcium in your blood, it can indicate:

 - hyperparathyroidism, which is an overactive parathyroid gland

-- milk-alkali syndrome, which is high levels of calcium and alkali in the body due to having too much milk or antacids over time
+- milk-alkali syndrome, which is high levels of calcium in the body due to consuming too much milk, antacids, or calcium carbonate over time

 - multiple myeloma, which is cancer of the plasma cells (a type of white blood cell that produces antibodies)